UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_06.md

 type: slides
 ---

-# Summary of your learning
+# What Did We Learn

 ---

-# Summary of your learning
+# What Did We Learn

 <br>